Shigemitsu Sudo

 Shigemitsu Sudo (須藤 茂光, Sudo Shigemitsu) is a former Japanese football player and manager.
-He played for Japan national team.
+He played for Japan national team.Currently, he is manager WE League club of Mynavi Sendai Ladies.

 Club career

 Sudo was born in Mikasa on April 2, 1956.
 After graduating from Chuo University, he joined Hitachi in 1979.
 The club won the 2nd place in 1980 JSL Cup and 1982 Japan Soccer League.
 He retired in 1987.
 He played 117 games in the league.

 National team career

 On August 23, 1979, Sudo debuted for Japan national team against North Korea.
 In 1980, he played at 1980 Summer Olympics qualification and 1982 World Cup qualification.
 He played 13 games for Japan until 1981.

 Coaching career

 After retirement, Sudo mainly coached his alma mater Chuo University and some youth teams.
 In 2018, he signed with Japan Football League club Verspah Oita and became a manager.

+In the middle of 2023, he became the manager of Mynavi Sendai Ladies.